 What changes do you make during a race session? (practice, qualifying and race)

 It depends on the characteristics of the race.
 If possible, you need specific setups for Qualifying and Race (some cars/championships may allow a specific setup for qualifying).
-Joining soon and checking the track state is important to decide the setup, and later, depending on your Q results, you may have additional decisions on the strategy or even the setup.
-Ideally, a good driver has in mind all the possible scenarios, therefore there is no much room for improvisation.
+Joining soon and checking the track state is important to decide on the setup, and later, depending on your Q results, you may have additional decisions on the strategy or even the setup.
+Ideally, a good driver has in mind all the possible scenarios, therefore there is not much room for improvisation.

 I would say that 90% is talent, or, in other words, the capabilities of the drivers to develop a good car (setup) and to maximise their performance.
 But this does not mean only a 1-lap fast driver: I am referring to drivers with a good mindset (performance thinking, mental preparation for long races with battles, smart, and consistency).

-I would like to emphasise that the best drivers are prepared to overcome unexpected difficulties during the races, and therefore the mind-set is crucial for a winning team.
-The remaining 10% is about team environment, mutual references, teams’ tools, experience (team’s and driver’s experience).
+I would like to emphasise that the best drivers are prepared to overcome unexpected difficulties during the races, and therefore the mindset is crucial for a winning team.
+The remaining 10% is about team environment, mutual references, teams’ tools, and experience (team’s and driver’s experience).
 This may be only 10%, but this 10% is essential when you want to be at the top!